HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 5. Adaptation

-Adaptation involves modifying or even completely rewriting the source text language in order to find equivalents in the target language that convey the same message as the original content.
+Adaptation involves modifying or even completely rewriting the source text language to find equivalents in the target language that convey the same message as the original content.

-Specialized linguists can help when presenting messaging or ideas to the intended audience in ways that are completely different from the source content.
-This is known as transcreation.
+Specialized linguists play a crucial role in conveying messages or ideas to the target audience in ways that are completely different from the source content.
+This process is sometimes referred to as transcreation.

 This doesn’t mean that it’s an inaccurate translation method, but rather that translators don’t focus on the syntax and style of the source language.
 Instead, they reproduce a very accurate target translation but not exactly one that mirrors the original’s structure.